BestTimesToVisit.com Logo

 activity

-Paddle through the glassy waters of Indian Arm as the sun paints the surrounding mountains in hues of pink and gold.
-Keep an eye out for seals and eagles, and enjoy the tranquility before the day-trippers arrive.
-Rent a kayak from a local outfitter and pack a thermos of hot coffee for the ultimate serene start.
+Paddle through the glassy waters of Indian Arm Fjord as the sun paints the surrounding mountains in hues of orange and pink.
+Keep an eye out for seals and eagles, and enjoy the profound quiet before the day truly begins.
+Rent kayaks from a local outfitter and pack a thermos of hot coffee for the ultimate serene start.

 cultural